BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **app_id** _required_
-: The id of the originating app
+: The id of the originating app.

 **user_id** _required_
 : The dashboard user id.
-This will be sent to you by the Branch team to give you access to this API
+This will be sent to you by the Branch team to give you access to this API.

 **identity**  _required_
 : The identity used to identify the user.

 **event** _required_
-: The event to associate with this identity
+: The event to associate with this identity.

 **metadata** _optional_
-:  any associated parameters to be stored with the event.
-1 layer JSON format
+:  Any associated parameters to be stored with the event.
+1 layer JSON format.

 #### Returns

 nothing

-### Creating a dynamic reward rule
+### Creating a Dynamic Reward Rule

 #### Endpoint